marcoabbadini/marcoabbadini.github.io/content/_index.md

 <img alt="Marco Abbadini photo" src="marco.abbadini-squared.jpg" style="margin-left:auto; margin-right:auto; display:block; width:300px;">

-I am a Postdoctoral Researcher in Computer Science and Engineering at Università degli Studi di Bergamo.
+I am a Postdoctoral Researcher and Adjunct Professor in Computer Science and Engineering at Università degli Studi di Bergamo.
 My research work focuses on Computer Security and Privacy but I am interested in many other fields of Computer Science too.

 From October 2024 to March 2025 I've been a visiting PhD Student at IMDEA Software Institute, Madrid (see my [/about](/about) page for more info).